CalSavers Retirement Savings Program: What Small Businesses Need to Know

 What are the requirements for small businesses?

-- Small businesses don’t need to do anything at this time to prepare, as the biggest businesses will be phased into the program first.
-When the program is fully operational, employers of five or more employees will be required to provide a retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account.
+- Most small businesses don’t need to do anything at this time to prepare, as the biggest businesses will be phased into the program first.
+When the program is fully operational, employers of five or more employees will be required to provide a qualified retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account.

 - The administrative requirements for employers will be minimal, and employees will choose whether they want to participate or opt-out of the program.